ThibFieve/UE4-ProofOfConcept/README.md

-The first Game is called Bull and Cows , it is a Terminal based game within the UE 4 Engine game , where the goal of the game is to find teh secret word.
+The first Game is called Bull and Cows , it is a Terminal based game within the UE 4 Engine game , where the goal of the game is to find the secret word.
+A bull is when one of the letter is the right letter in the right position, a cow is when a right letter is in the wrong position.

 There is a certain number of attempt allowed before losing !
 The game keeps track of it.